kobaltgit/MyGemini/readme_en.md

 *   **Pillow:** For image processing before sending to the API.
 *   **cachetools:** For LRU caching of dialogue history and preventing memory leaks.
 *   **langchain:** For reliable semantic splitting of long texts and code blocks into chunks.
-*   **chatgpt-md-converter:** For converting Markdown to Telegram-compatible HTML tags.
+*   **telegramify-markdown:** For correct conversion of Markdown to Telegram MarkdownV2 format, with all special characters escaped.

 ## Setup and Launch